 Or, you can step up to Clopay’s Reserve Wood Limited Edition Series for designs that are exceptionally beautiful with high energy efficiency and strength.

-Choose Stapley Action Garage Door as Your Clopay Installer
+Choose Stapley Action Garage Door As Your Garage Door Installer

 Clopay brand garage doors are your best return on investment for adding value to your home.
 Clopay garage doors give you stunning curb appeal for a reasonable price.
 But choosing Clopay as your new garage door brand isn’t enough.
 You need to make sure your Clopay supplier also installs your new garage door.